I hear a lot of people interchanging the term credit report with credit score.

 Here is a breakdown of how your credit score is calculated:

-Your credit score could be used for credit card applications, auto loans, mortgages, insurance, and by potential employers.
-Insurance and employers?
-Yup.
 Insurers treat a high score as being more responsible and can get you better rates (if you have a good score make sure to mention it to your auto insurer).
 Employers use the score in the same way.
 They look at your score as a measure of how responsible you may be with your work.
+It may not be fair

 You should check your credit score if you plan to make a big purchase that would require financing such as buying a car or a house.
 Try out this calculator from myFICO to see how different scores will affect your financing.
-(By the way, I used myFICO to purchase my three credit scores before we bought our mini-van as well as before we bought our house.
-By checking my scores I knew I would be able to qualify for a low interest rate).

 Monitoring your credit score is also a great way to make sure there us nothing happening on your account that could potentially hurt your credit score.
 Checking your credit score allows you to see what areas may need improvement.
 You never know when you might need credit.